isaacnmm/pestpolicy-hugo2XX/content/posts/are-lizards-poisonous/index.md

 Waiting for symptoms to show might only make the condition worse.
 Treatments for poisonous and non-poisonous lizard bites include: **1.
 Treating Non-Poisonous Lizard Bites** House lizard are certainly not poisonous.
 So, if youre bitten by a house lizard you dont have to go to hospital.

 You can treat yourself at home with simple methods and ingredients to prevent infection and ease the symptoms.
-Heres what to do: - Stop the bleeding by applying a little pressure on the bite. - If the[lizard broke its teeth on the wound](https://pestpolicy.com/do-lizards-have-teeth/), remove them carefully with a pair of tweezers. - Clean the wound with warm water to prevent infection.
+Heres what to do: - Stop the bleeding by applying a little pressure on the bite. - If the[lizard broke its teeth on the wound](https://pestpolicy.com/do-lizards-have-teeth/),remove them carefully with a pair of tweezers. - Clean the wound with warm water to prevent infection.

 - Apply a little petroleum jelly on the wound to inhibit bacterial contamination.